Localization Cost: Maximizing Global Reach While Avoiding Excessive Spending

 • Required reporting (KPIs, defect logs, SLA tracking).

-5. Multilingual DTP (Desktop Publishing)
+1. Multilingual DTP (Desktop Publishing)

-DTP becomes essential when:
+DTP is important when:

 • Content includes brochures, manuals, packaging, compliance docs, certificates, or catalogues.